amalgamaria/secretariat/docs/compute/ood.rst

    Although you may encounter a warning message that says the connection is not private, it is safe to proceed to the site.
 To proceed, you may need to click a button labeled something like "Advanced" in the lower portion of the window.
 If you have any trouble during this process, send us a message!

-After a successful login, you will arrive at the Dashboard, which provides quick access to Secretariat resources and utilities:
+After a successful login, you will arrive at the Dashboard, which provides quick access to Secretariat resources and tools!

 Dashboard Overview
 ------------------